wpengine/phpcompat/readme.txt

 - Whitelisted UpdraftPlus and Max Mega Menu.

 = 1.2.1 =
-- Updated the PHPCompatibility library to latest version
+- Updated the PHPCompatibility library to latest version.

 = 1.2.0 =
-- Updated the PHPCompatibility library to latest version
+- Updated the PHPCompatibility library to latest version.
 - Added support for PHP 5.6

 = 1.1.2 =